 Hamad International Airport, Doha Qatar

-Hamad International Airport deployed more than 700 iBeacon devices to update passengers with real-time information such as baggage claim, flight status, promotional retail offers, and real-time gate navigation.
+Hamad International Airport deployed more than 700 iBeacon devices to update passengers with real-time information such as baggage claims, flight status, promotional retail offers, and real-time gate navigation.

 GVK Chhatrapati Shivaji International Airport, Mumbai India

-The Mumbai T2 official mobile app has launched many features with iBeacon solution.
-The app makes it easy for passengers to navigate any area they want to go.
-With the help of Bluetooth technology, the Airport Authority also uses Bluetooth beacons to launch many functions, such as GVK museum navigation technology, mobile shopping, paperless boarding pass check-in, tax free pre-purchase, etc.
+The Mumbai T2 official mobile app has launched many features with the iBeacon solution.
+The app makes it easy for passengers to navigate any area they want to go to.
+With the help of Bluetooth technology, the Airport Authority also uses Bluetooth beacons to launch many functions, such as GVK museum navigation technology, mobile shopping, paperless boarding pass check-in, tax-free pre-purchase, etc.